-If the GVWR or the GAWR specified on the Safety Compliance Certification Label is exceeded, your vehicle may be damaged or you may lose control and injure someone.
+Do not exceed the GVWR or the GAWR specified on the Safety Compliance Certification Label.

 Limiting Your Vehicle's Load

 The load that you add to your vehicle must not exceed the maximum load stated on the Safety Compliance Certification Decal attached to the left front door pillar.